 Update to the Latest iOS Version

 Having up-to-date devices is one of the major prerequisites of any iPhone to solve major issues.
 Updating your iPhone iOS software is a major solution to all the minor and big bugs you have faced.
 As an update comes with loads of bug fixes.
 If you disabled automatic system software updates on your iPhone you can download it manually (if the update is available).
-Updating your iPhone iOS to the latest iOS 14 or any other Update version which is available would be a great thing.
+Updating your iPhone iOS to the latest iOS 14 or any other Update version that is available would be a great thing.
 And it will definitely help you to solve any FaceTime issue you faced.

 - Open your settings app on your iPhone.